C4tWithShell/community-rust/DOC.md

 ## Minimal Configuration the Rust Analysis

-- Add a file `sonar-project.properties` at the root of your project

-(More details in the [official documentation](https://docs.sonarqube.org/8.9/analysis/scan/sonarscanner/#header-1))
+- Add a file `sonar-project.properties` at the root of your project (More details in the [official documentation](https://docs.sonarqube.org/8.9/analysis/scan/sonarscanner/#header-1))

-This Rust plugin requires you add an extra SonarQube analysis parameter `sonar.rust.clippy.reportPaths` setting the Clippy report file(s) location
+- add an extra SonarQube analysis parameter `sonar.rust.clippy.reportPaths` setting the Clippy report file(s) location

 NB: `sonar.rust.clippy.reportPaths` supports passing of multiple clippy report files by comma separating them.

 ## Adding coverage measures

-On top of the list of issues imported from Clippy reports, SonarQube can also display coverage measures
+Optionally SonarQube can also display Rust coverage measures

 This Rust plugin doesn't run your tests or generate coverage reports for you.
 That has to be done before analysis and fed in in the form of reports.